 The Local employs eight (8) staff to provide the membership with a number of services and to assist the Executive Committee and other elected representatives carry out their duties.

 Staff Representatives serve as resource persons and advisors to the membership, stewards and Executive Committee.
-They are labour-relations professionals who help members with work-related problems, handle most of the Local’s grievance load, serve as co-chief negotiators during bargaining and help plan and facilitate training initiatives for members.
+They are labour-relations professionals who help members with work-related problems, handle most of the Local’s grievance load, serve as co-lead negotiators during bargaining and help plan and facilitate training initiatives for members.

 The Staff Organizer is responsible for assisting members with mobilisation, outreach and organising initiatives.
 This includes assisting the Executive Committee and the membership more broadly with researching, planning and implementing: general member mobilisation and educational campaigns; bargaining-support initiatives and strike preparation; and organising new bargaining units.

 The Office Administrators provide administrative assistance to the Executive Committee, other committees, councils and caucuses of the Employer and to Staff Representatives and Staff Organizers.
 They also provide general assistance to the membership who contact the Local by email, phone or personal visits to the office.